zenyyxz/V-Nexus/README.md

 ---

-**V-Nexus** is a next-generation GUI client for Xray Core, built on Electron and React.
+**V-Nexus** is a next-generation GUI client for Xray Core, built on **Tauri** and React.
 It is designed to provide a seamless, reliable, and aesthetically pleasing experience for users requiring censorship circumvention and secure tunneling on Windows.

 > **Note**: This is the **V3 (Tauri + Rust)** branch.
-Huge performance upgrades over V2!
+Significant performance upgrades over V2.

 ## Key Features